 Negative Perceptions about Welfare

-The fourth myth about welfare is that women are working the system’s loopholes, known as “welfare queens.”
-This is a racialized term used to describe women accused of cheating the system to receive maximum benefits.
-This term can be traced back to 1976 when Ronald Reagan talked about one woman in Chicago who used multiple names, addresses, and telephone numbers to collect food stamps and other government benefits.
+The “welfare queen,” is a racialized stereotype that can be traced back to Ronald Regan in 1976 and is used to describe women accused of cheating the system to receive maximum benefits.
+Reagan described one woman in Chicago who used multiple names, addresses, and telephone numbers to collect food stamps and other government benefits.
 Her benefits amounted to over $150,000 per year.
 This incident is an exception, not the rule.
 Welfare programs have restrictions in place to prevent this type of incident from happening.

 One final myth about welfare is that the programs are wasting taxpayer money.
 UC Berkeley found that welfare programs cost taxpayers about $152.8 billion every year.
-Compared to other federal spending, such as defense spending, this a small percentage of the overall federal budget.
-It also indicates a need for better wages and is not even close to being enough for low-income families in the U.S. These tax dollars aren’t wasted - they’re helping families who desperately need it.
+Compared to other federal spending, such as defense spending, this is a small percentage of the overall federal budget.
+It also indicates a need for better wages as current welfare benefits are not even close to being enough for low-income families in the U.S. These tax dollars aren’t wasted - they’re helping families who desperately need it.

 Drug Testing for Welfare

 Drug testing for welfare applicants and recipients is a controversial topic.
 Some believe that benefits can be difficult enough to receive without drug testing, and testing could unfairly target people’s past.
-Additionally, drug-testing could fall down a slippery slope of unjustly profiling people, especially because of their race.
-On the other hand, supporters argue that people often have to pass drug tests at their jobs, so people should have to pass them to receive federally funded assistance.
+Additionally, drug testing could fall down a slippery slope of unjustly profiling people, especially because of their race.
+Supporters, however, argue that because jobs often require passing drug tests for employment, there should similarly be a requirement to pass them to receive federally funded assistance.